 Integrating makerspaces into the Nordic education systems

 A makerspace is a workspace where people create digital and physical objects, often through collaboration.
-Makerspaces often function as a centers for peer learning and knowledge sharing.
+Makerspaces often function as centers for peer learning and knowledge sharing.
 The MAKE project explores how the makerspace model(s) can be better integrated into the education systems in four Nordic countries.

 Both our professional and everyday lives increasingly require competencies in collaboration, problem-solving, and how to use digital technologies.
 These competencies are central parts of makerspaces.
 The MAKE project’s key aims are: What can we learn from makerspaces across formal and informal situations, and how can this knowledge be transferred successfully to formal education in the Nordic countries?